Self-control: Manipulating emotional conditions

-We manipulate emotional conditions in order to induce certain ways of responding.
+Manipulating emotional conditions can induce certain ways of responding.
 One example of this can be seen in theatre.
-Actors often elicit tears from painful memories if it is necessary for the character they are playing.
-This idea is similar to the notion if we read a letter, book, listen to music, watch a movie, in order to get us in the "mood" so we can be in the proper state of mind for a certain event or function.
-Additionally, treating an activity as "work" or "fun" can have an effect on the difficulty of self-control.
+Actors often elicit tears from their own painful memories if it is necessary for the character they are playing to cry.
+One may read a letter or book, listen to music, or watch a movie, in order to get in the proper state of mind for a certain event or function.
+Additionally, considering an activity either as "work" or as "fun" can have an effect on the difficulty of self-control.

-In order to analyze the possible effects of the cognitive transformation of an object on desire, a study was conducted based on a well-known German chocolate product.
-The study involved 71 undergraduate students, all of whom were familiar with the chocolate product.
-The participants were randomly assigned to one of three groups: the control condition, the consummatory condition, and the nonconsummatory transformation condition.
+To analyze the possible effects of the cognitive transformation of an object on desire, a study was conducted on 71 undergraduate students, all of whom were familiar with a particular chocolate product.
+The participants were randomly assigned to one of three groups: the control condition, the consummatory condition, and the non-consummatory transformation condition.
 Each group was then given three minutes to complete their assigned task.
-The participants in the control condition were told to read a neutral article about a location in South America that was devoid of any words associated with food consumption.
+The participants in the control condition were told to read a neutral article, about a location in South America, that was devoid of any words associated with food consumption.
 Those in the consummatory condition were instructed to imagine as clearly as possible how consuming the chocolate would taste and feel.
-The participants in the nonconsummatory transformation condition were told to imagine as clearly as possible odd settings or uses for the chocolate.
+The participants in the non-consummatory transformation condition were told to imagine as clearly as possible odd settings or uses for the chocolate.
 Next, all the participants underwent a manipulation task that required them to rate their mood on a five-point scale in response to ten items they viewed.
 Following the manipulation task, participants completed automatic evaluations that measured their reaction time to six different images of the chocolate, each of which was paired with a positive or a negative stimuli.
 The results showed that the participants instructed to imagine the consumption of the chocolate demonstrated higher automatic evaluations toward the chocolate than did the participants told to imagine odd settings or uses for the chocolate, and participants in the control condition fell in-between the two experimental conditions.
 This indicates that the manner in which one considers an item influences how much it is desired.